-3. While some parts of Pakistan are generally safe, others are not.
+3. Many parts of Pakistan are safe, friendly, and welcoming

-While both Lahore and the country’s biggest city, Karachi, have seen safety improve, other parts of the country remain violent.
-These days, the province of Balochistan sees occasional terrorist threats.
+In particular, both Lahore and the country’s biggest city, Karachi, have seen safety improve, though keeping an eye on the news and state travel advisories is encouraged.
+The province of Balochistan sees occasional terrorist threats.
 Parts of Azad Kashmir along the LOC (line of control) with India and the former FATA region of KPK see skirmishes primarily between those two countries.
 Consequently, the government currently prohibits foreign travelers from traveling in those regions as a safety precaution.

 In general, when visiting Pakistan, apply the same protocols you would in other countries regarding holding on to your belongings and not walking alone at night, especially if you’re solo.
 Keep your passport and other valuables on your body and protected at all times.
-Since Pakistan is a predominantly Sunni Islamic country, gatherings of religious minorities such as Sufis and Shias have been targeted in the past, but that doesn’t necessarily mean to avoid them at all costs.
-Doing your research about places and celebrations before attending, dressing in local fashion, and attending with a Pakistani friend are great ways to smartly and safely attend these interesting and worthwhile cultural events.
+Since Pakistan is a predominantly Sunni Islamic country, gatherings of religious minorities such as Sufis and Shias have been targeted in the past, but that doesn’t necessarily mean you should avoid them at all costs.
+Doing your research about places and celebrations before attending, dressing in local fashion, and attending with a Pakistani friend are great ways to smartly and safely attend a variety of cultural events.